daphtdazz/nopol/README.md

 # nopol
 Building, inspecting and visualising graphs of topologies of nodes and edges.

-Think "node topology".
-Sounds like topple.
+Think "node topology"; sounds like topple.